Find out which federal agencies fund micro-business development.

 - Promote technical assistance services as a key risk mitigator in microlending among all regulators and SBA.

-- Promote micro-business development as a key strategy for economic stimulus in California among all Senate and Congressional representatives.
+- Promote micro-business development as a key strategy for economic success in California among all Senate and Congressional representatives.

 - Track and monitor priority policy issues relevant to micro-business development to ensure that CAMEO and its members are fully aware of all federal advocacy opportunities.